Cj-bc/blib/docs/blib-library-coding-guide.md

    +-- prefix 'lib'

+  And as this is library, option(-something) is not good.
+  Please design simple

 # initialize your code
   * you don't need write shebung (isn't it good?)
   * At hte top, write summary of your library